cool-RR/python_toolbox/README.markdown

 * Python, version 2.5 or 2.6.
 If you're new to Python, [download version 2.6](http://python.org/download/releases/2.6.4/).
 If you use Python 3.1 or above, use [this fork of GarlicSim](http://github.com/cool-RR/GarlicSim-for-Python-3.1) instead.
 * Either [setuptools](http://pypi.python.org/pypi/setuptools) or [Distribute](http://pypi.python.org/pypi/distribute).
+* For users of Python 2.5 only: [Backport of the multiprocessing module](http://code.google.com/p/python-multiprocessing/).

 Some bundled simpacks require: